combioconference/bibm2022-workshop/README.md

 # Workshop schedule

-Tuesday, December 7, 2022
-The workshop schedule is based on USA PST Time
-Caesar Palace, Las Vegas, USA
+The workshop will be held on Tuesday, December 7, 2022 (based on USA PST Time), Caesar Palace(Room: Pisa), Las Vegas, USA
-Room: Pisa